Telemiracle: Format

 Shown annually on CTV affiliates, the broadcast starts at 9 pm local time on the first Saturday in March (though for the first half of its history, it was often scheduled in February).
 The broadcast goes live to the host auditorium, where members of the national cast are introduced.

 The previous theme was Mike + The Mechanics' 1986 hit "All I Need is a Miracle." it was replaced in 2011 with "You are the Miracle" by Brad Johner and Donny Parenteau.

+The theme song was replaced again in 2021 with "Thank You" by Beverley Mahood.

 The broadcast takes its only break at 11pm local time to allow for the CTV affiliates to broadcast the CTV National News (anchors from which have appeared on the telethon itself, most notably Lloyd Robertson and Harvey Kirck in the late 1970s).
 The telethon (and live broadcast) continues during this 30 minute news break and at 11:30pm stations that aired the newscast once again rejoin the broadcast until the conclusion of the show on Sunday evening at 5pm Central Standard Time.
 The broadcast always concludes with "O Canada" and a balloon and confetti drop during which time some of the volunteers take to the stage to celebrate; up through 2010, a rendition of "With a Little Help from My Friends" was included with the closing festivities.

 For the first time in 2009, the show went to other various locations in Saskatchewan outside of Saskatoon or Regina.
 It went to many of the smaller towns and cities across the province showcasing what the local residents have done to raise money.
 The practice continued in 2010 and, for COVID-induced reasons, again in 2021.

 Telemiracle was streamed online on CTV's website for the first time in 2010.

 While the show is now carried only on Saskatchewan CTV stations, the production crew is composed of approximately 200 volunteers representing several broadcast networks, many traveling from outside of the province.

 In 2018 a pre-show called the Countdown Show was added.
 It starts at 6:30 pm local time and runs till approximately 8:45 pm.
 It is streamed live to Telemiracle's YouTube channel, from the lobby of the host auditorium.
 The Countdown Show is hosted by two members of the national cast and features 12 Saskatchewan Talent performances.

-Since 2021, Telemiracle has held in a modified format due to the COVID-19 pandemic, with no live audience and primarily pre-recorded performances.
-The production has also been held also held in a studio at Prairieland Park or International Trade Centre, rather than at TCU Place or Conexus Arts Centre as has been customary.
+Since 2021, Telemiracle has been held in a modified format due to the COVID-19 pandemic, with no live audience and primarily pre-recorded performances.
+The production has also been held in a studio at Prairieland Park or International Trade Centre, rather than at TCU Place or Conexus Arts Centre as has been customary.
 A limited live audience of invited guests was reintroduced for 2023.